 Big brother Graeson loves music and all of his friends, and he brings a smile to everyone he meets.
 He is our little narrator who talks all the time and makes sure we know what is going on in our world.
 We are thankful that he is learning about the Lord, and one of his favorite songs is Jesus Loves Me.
 He also currently loves Mary Poppins and banjo music.

 Little brother Theo joined us in March 2018.
 He is a cuddle bug who love to rough house with his brother.
 He also loves to dance to Graeson’s music and share his own opinions on everything!
-So far, he has two teeth and calls everyone “Dadadadada.”
+He feels his emotions in a big way, and we can’t wait to see where his passions take him.

 Greg and Megan met in the fall of 2009 as members of Bay Leaf Baptist Church in Raleigh, NC.
 We started dating in the fall of 2010 and were married in July 2012.
 In February 2013, we added a wonderful brown mutt to our family and named him Brodeur after the long-time goalie for the New Jersey Devils.
 We also ended up with two egg-laying chickens named Stella and Camilla, but they weren’t able to make the journey northward with us.